This page may contain affiliate links. Learn More.

-The garden has so many opportunities for kids to learn, but there are more benefits to gardening than we probably realize.
-There are a ton of sensory benefits of gardening with kids.
+The garden has so many opportunities for kids to learn, but there are more sensory benefits of gardening with kids than we probably realize.
+There are many kids garden ideas you can do with your kids today.

 The sites, the sounds, the tastes, the smells in the garden.
 It’s one of the most memorable places to be because of all the sensory experiences kids can get in the garden.

 There are unlimited textures for kids to explore in the garden.
 There are bumpy plants and smooth ones.
 Scratchy, shiny, pokey, fuzzy, cold, veiny, spiny and so much more.
 You can find it all in the garden!